 The General Assessment supports the management of funding agreements that have been negotiated between the Department and funding recipients.

 Completed by Departmental staff, and then shared and discussed with recipients, the General Assessment provides an annual snapshot of the funding recipient's past performance.
 It also identifies strengths and emerging risks that may have an impact on how the Department manages its transfer payments to recipients.

 The General Assessment Workbook is used to assess the following risk factors: governance, planning, financial management, program management and other considerations.
 Information about recipients is compared to a series of benchmarks that describe different risk levels and the recipient is assigned a risk level according to the following categories: "low", "medium" or "high".

-Targeting specific areas for improvement in this way also allows the department to identify areas where capacity development efforts can be made to support a recipient's own efforts to achieve greater autonomy in managing agreements.
+Targeting specific areas for improvement in this way also allows the Department to identify areas where capacity development efforts can be made to support a recipient's own efforts to achieve greater autonomy in managing agreements.

-The results of the General Assessment will potentially affect the duration of funding agreements, the frequency and type of departmental monitoring activities (and related reporting requirements), the flexibility of the funding arrangement and a recipient's eligibility for certain funding approaches.
+The results of the General Assessment will potentially affect the duration of funding agreements, the frequency and type of monitoring activities (and related reporting requirements), the flexibility of the funding arrangement and a recipient's eligibility for certain funding approaches.

 The General Assessment is an evolving tool used by the Department to arrive at measuring funding agreement management risks.
 It is one of the elements of the approach to implementing the Treasury Board Secretariat's Policy on Transfer Payments (PTP).